The Ridge Trail has Reached 400 Miles!

-Since 1989, we’ve worked to fund, build, and dedicate over 390 miles of Ridge Trail.
+Since 1989, we’ve worked to fund, build, and dedicate over 400 miles of Ridge Trail.
 It took the efforts of countless volunteers, donors, partners and staff to get to this point.
-As we approach 400 miles, we want you to fall in love with this bold vision just like we have, and join us in connecting the last 150 miles.
+We want you to fall in love with this bold vision just like we have, and join us in connecting the last 150 miles.

-Take action today by becoming a Bay Area Ridge Trail Member.
-Your membership fee will support the work we do each and every day to build and connect the Ridge Trail, and to make the Ridge Trail more accessible to more people around the Bay Area.
+Take action today by making a 400-mile gift and becoming a Ridge Trail Member.
+Your donation will support our work, each and every day, to build and connect the trail, and to make the Ridge Trail more accessible to more people around the Bay Area.

 Advocate for the Ridge Trail by voting for bond measures, supporting trail projects, and speaking to your local representatives.
-Sign up for our Trail Advocates email list and we’ll send you notifications for you to support the trail.
+Sign up for our Trail Advocates email list and we’ll let you know when and how you can support the trail.

 Get outside and explore!
 Find maps, trail lists, and other tools to plan your adventures here.
 And join us for special events and outings, including upcoming Ridge Trail dedications!
 Stay in the loop with our monthly